Nonnie2022/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Write a script to duplicate the last line of the file iacta Duplicate the last line of a file
 No more javascript
+ Script that cpounts the number of directories and sub-directories in the current directory